narendnp/rembg-web/README.md

 ```
 The app should now be accessible at `http://localhost:5000`.

-## 🛠️ Install as Service
+## Install as Service

-To install the app as a service (app is automatically running on system boot), follow these steps:
+To install the app as a service (so that the app is automatically running on system boot):

 ### Windows
 - To install the service: